top of page

 Short visits may work in very specific situations, but most cats benefit from longer, more intentional time.
 Cats often need time to decompress before they’re ready to play, explore, or interact.

-Stress hormones can take 20–30 minutes to settle, which means meaningful interaction often happens later in the visit.
+Stress hormones can take 20–30 minutes to settle.
+This means meaningful interaction often happens later in the visit.
 That’s why our sitters focus first on creating a calm environment, then offering gentle enrichment once the cat shows interest.

 Gentle Care for Shy and Fearful Cats